ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, the data volume that is attached to the instance during instance creation is automatically encrypted with the seed or passphrase that you provide.
 {: note}

-{{site.data.keyword.block_storage_is_short}} data volumes can be attached to any available instance in your region, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
+{{site.data.keyword.block_storage_is_short}} data volumes can be attached to any available instance in your zone, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
 These volumes are detached by default when the instance is deleted.
 Detaching by default allows your data to persist beyond the virtual server instance lifecycle.
 It removes only the volume's association with the instance.
 You can delete data volumes manually after they are detached.
 Also, when you create data volumes, you can specify that they be [automatically deleted](/docs/vpc?topic=vpc-managing-block-storage#auto-delete) when the instance is deleted.

 Detached volumes can be attached to an available, running instance without reprovisioning the volume or the instance.